-We hope that you and your school will participate this year, there are five steps but we think you’ll find them helpful as a new way of bringing life to science and maths in the classroom and if they are divided out between classes then it's not too onerous for anyone!
+We hope that you and your school will participate this year.
+There are five steps, but we think you’ll find them helpful as a new way of bringing life to Science, Technology, Engineering and Maths in the classroom.
+Remember - if they are divided out between classes then it's not too onerous for anyone!

-Registration for your school’s intention to apply for a Science Foundation Ireland Discover Science & Maths Award was open from October 3rd 2016 until April 7th 2017.
-This was to give us an indication of how many schools will be participating in the coming year.
+From the 12th October 2020 you can register your school’s intention to apply for an SFI Discover Science & Maths Award.
+This is to give us an indication of how many schools will be participating in the 2020/2021 academic year.

 Logs of Evidence

-- Logs are simply evidence that the STEM work has been carried out.
-Your log should provide only the evidence that the adjudication panel needs to demonstrate that your school meets all the criteria required.
+- Logs are simply evidence that the STEM work described overleaf has been carried out.
+Your log should provide only the evidence that the judging panel needs to demonstrate that your school meets all the criteria required.

-- Logs should be divided, and marked clearly, into sections as per each Step of the Criteria (eg Step 1 – Science, Step 2 – Technology, Step 3 - Engineering, Step 4 - Maths, Step 5 – STEM Showcase).
+- Logs should be divided and marked clearly into sections as per each Step of the Awards Criteria (eg Step 1 – Science, Step 2 – Technology, Step 3 - Engineering, Step 4 - Maths, Step 5 – STEM Show and Tell).

 - The evidence included can be students’ accounts of work carried out, photos, videos, etc.

 - Logs of Evidence can be stored on the school website or blog (remember to upload and organise evidence under the relevant Steps).
 Then simply include the URL in the online Awards application system.

 - Digital Logs of evidence created using programmes such as MS Word, MS PowerPoint or other similar programmes saved in PDF format can be uploaded directly to the Awards online application system.